jyoshimi/scientometrics/gephi_readme.txt

 		- Layout > Label Adjust to get the labels not to overlap

 - Preview tab
 	- (For labels to show up here, "Edit labels" step above required.
-An alternative to export with no labels and then to edit png directly.
+A useful alternative to export with no labels and then to edit the png directly.
 Svg too large to deal with.)
 	- Nodes: can set border width to 0 and opacity > 70
-	- Node labels > show labels: checked
-	- Node labels > proportional size: checked
-	- Node labels > color: custom > black
-	- Node labels > outline opacity > 0
+	- Nodes > border width: 0
-	- Node labels > box > unchecked
+	- Nodes > opacity: 70
 	- Edges > thickness: 0.1.
 	- Edges > color: source
 	- Edges > opacity: 10